russiacoindev/russiacoin/doc/README_windows.txt

 Start up the new russiacoind.

-See the documentation/wiki at the RussiaCoin site: https://russiacoin.info/ https://russiacoin.info/blog/
+See the documentation/wiki at the russiacoin site: https://russiacoin.info/ https://russiacoin.info/blog/
 for help and more information.